gutamurr/gutamurr/README.md

 ### Hi everyone 🌴
-- ✨ - I'm a junior programmer on Python
+- ✨ - I'm a junior-programmer on Python

 ### Contact with me: